Root-101/java-commons/README.md

     ]
 }
 ```
-NOTE: the annotation and the register cannot be in the same file, they must be created in separate files/classes.
+**NOTE**: the annotation and the register cannot be in the same file, they must be created in separate files/classes.

 ### 1.6 - Pre-made validations <a name="1.6"></a>
 The `jakarta.validation.*` package has the validations that are used in most cases.